A tug-of-war between stretching and bending in living cell sheets: The stretching to bending transition in buckling

 This shows that as soon as $\delta_{\epsilon}>0$ (i.e. after the bifurcation from the constant solution), for a slender structure ($e/L_0\ll 1$), the bending energy dominates over the stretching energy.

 Classical buckling of a passive elastic slender structure therefore involves a transition from a stretching dominated regime to a bending dominated regime at the bifurcation point.
 In the stretching dominated regime, the bending energy vanishes; while in the bending dominated regime, it is the stretching energy that is negligible.
-In the more complex 2D theory where plane strain is not assumed, it is possible that stretching of the film in the $e_1$ direction as is imposed with our experimental device, initiates the formation of wrinkles in the $e_2$ direction \cite{li2016stability}.
+In the more complex 2D theory where plane strain is not assumed, it is possible that stretching of the film in the $e_1$ direction, as imposed with our experimental device, initiates the formation of wrinkles in the $e_2$ direction \cite{li2016stability}.
 Indeed, volume conservation implies a certain level of compression which activates the bending energy in that direction.
-Similar to the classical buckling case presented above, these wrinkles happen through a bifurcation indicating a transition driven by the external loading from a regime dominated by the stretching energy to a regime where minimization of the bending energy becomes more favorable.
+Similar to the classical buckling case presented above, these wrinkles happen through a bifurcation indicating a transition -driven by the external loading- from a regime dominated by the stretching energy to a regime where minimization of the bending energy becomes more favorable.

-In the following sections, we will show that, due to active effects, this situation changes as the film exhibits a tug-of-war between the stretching and the bending energies regardless of the external loading.
+In the following sections, we will show that, due to active effects, this situation changes as the film exhibits a tug-of-war between the stretching and the bending energies even when the film is put under an external tension.
 This is because both energies scale in the same way with respect to the small parameter $e/L_0$ to determine the film shape.